 Iran: The ICRC has donated CHF 500,000 to the Iranian Red Crescent Society, which is leading the response to and providing services in several areas including disinfection of prisons, screening and treatment of patients, public information campaigns and livelihood support to affected vulnerable people.

-Existing humanitarian needs and the ICRC response in Middle East
+Existing humanitarian needs and the ICRC response in the Middle East

-• Three of ICRC's five biggest humanitarian operations in 2019 were in Middle East – Syria, Yemen and Iraq
+- Three of ICRC's five biggest humanitarian operations in 2019 were in the Middle East – Syria, Yemen and Iraq

 For further information, please contact:

 Yara Khaweja, ICRC Yemen spokesperson, +961 70 661 374, firstname.lastname@example.org

 Sahar Tawfeeq Sulaiman, ICRC Iraq spokesperson, +964 7901916927, email@example.com

 Suhair Zakkout, ICRC Gaza spokesperson, tel: +972 59 92 55 381, email@example.com

 Sarah Alzawqari, ICRC Middle East spokesperson, +961 3138 353, firstname.lastname@example.org